I-35W Saint Anthony Falls Bridge: Design debate

 Minneapolis Mayor R. T. Rybak (DFL) said that future needs and policy considerations shouldn't be ignored in the rush to build a replacement and sought a new bridge able to handle increased traffic as well as mass transit.
-Meetings between state transportation officials (Mn/DOT), Rybak, State Transportation Commissioner Carol Molnau, and Governor Tim Pawlenty yielded a desire to build a 10 lane bridge that will last 100 years, with the possibility of bus rapid transit or light rail lines.
+Meetings between state transportation officials (MnDOT), Rybak, State Transportation Commissioner Carol Molnau, and Governor Tim Pawlenty yielded a desire to build a 10 lane bridge that will last 100 years, with the possibility of bus rapid transit or light rail lines.
 Rybak said, "Transit needs to play some role in this or otherwise we would need to build a much wider bridge in the future."
 At a public forum in Roseville, hundreds of Twin Cities residents participated in a discussion about the bridge design.
 The overriding theme of the crowd was a desire to plan for the bridge's use of mass transit.
 Commissioner Molnau, in conjunction with Metropolitan Council Chairman Peter Bell, recommended that light rail not be incorporated in the new bridge design.
-But Pawlenty, responding to constituents and the mayor, directed Mn/DOT to design the bridge to be light rail-ready.
+But Pawlenty, responding to constituents and the mayor, directed MnDOT to design the bridge to be light rail-ready.
 He said the estimated additional $20 to $35 million would be paid for by the state.

 Award of contract

-After the collapse of the bridge's predecessor, Mn/DOT announced to potential contractors that they should express their intention to bid on the project by August 8, 2007.
+After the collapse of the bridge's predecessor, MnDOT announced to potential contractors that they should express their intention to bid on the project by August 8, 2007.
 A typical bridge project of this scale in Minnesota would be expected to take three years to complete, but state transportation officials hoped to open this replacement bridge in 15 months by using a design/build contract that allowed design and construction of the bridge to proceed concurrently.
-Mn/DOT announced on August 9 that five companies/consortia had been approved to bid on the project and requested that the bids be submitted by September 18, 2007.
+MnDOT announced on August 9 that five companies/consortia had been approved to bid on the project and requested that the bids be submitted by September 18, 2007.

-Flatiron Constructors, Inc. and Manson Construction Co. were awarded the contract on September 19, 2007; Flatiron's was the highest-priced and longest schedule of the bids submitted.
+Flatiron Construction, Inc. and Manson Construction Co. were awarded the contract on September 19, 2007; Flatiron's was the highest-priced and longest schedule of the bids submitted.
 The lead designer was Figg Engineering, with Ayres Associates providing hydraulic and scour analyses.
 TKDA of Saint Paul was the engineer of record for the approach highways, second street bridges, retaining walls, lighting, and water resource engineering services on the project.
 While the total cost was expected to be between USD $300 million and $350 million for the 1,900-foot (579 m) multi-span bridge, including financial incentives for accelerating the schedule, the winning bid was for USD $234 million.
 Disincentives for missing the completion date of December 24, 2008 included a $200,000 per day penalty, while incentives to finish early could have been as much as $27 million.